-If there’s good news to be found in these grounds for leaving, it’s that the majority of reasons people quit their jobs are entirely under the control of employers.
+If there’s good news to be found on these grounds for leaving, it’s that the majority of reasons people quit their jobs are entirely under the control of employers.

 Experts have known for some time that happy employees are good for the bottom line.
 Putting that knowledge to work within your organization by making employees feel valued and purposeful can result in better employee engagement and productivity.
 When organizations recognize each employee’s unique experience and expertise, the employee is motivated to work harder to gain that recognition.
 In fact, employees who feel seen and heard at work are nearly five times more likely to feel empowered to perform at their best level.
 To improve work quality, employers can take steps like delegating more, incentivizing employees, and training and developing employees for promotions and leadership roles.

 Happy employees are good for business in multiple ways.
-One of the greatest is they increase customer satisfaction which, in turn, produces positive financial results for your organization.
+One of the greatest is increasing customer satisfaction, which produces positive financial results for your organization.
 A more satisfied and engaged workforce is clearly associated with a company’s ability to deliver better customer satisfaction, particularly in sectors with the closest contact between customers and employees.
 Happy customers, of course, are more willing to pay for your goods and services.
 And they’re much more likely to remain loyal, coming back again and again.
-Meaningful employee development, on-going training, personalized support, and creating a fun work environment keep employees engaged and ready to deliver the level of service customers demand.
+Meaningful employee development, ongoing training, personalized support, and creating a fun work environment keep employees engaged and ready to deliver the level of service customers demand.

 Nearly 90 percent of employees at organizations that invest in employee well-being initiatives are more likely to recommend their company as a good place to work.
-As employee well-being is most often a reflection of an organization’s broader culture, keeping employees happy can have a generally positive impact on your company’s operations.
+As employee well-being is most often a reflection of an organization’s broader culture, keeping employees happy can positively impact your company’s operations.
 What makes for great company culture?
 It varies according to industry and organization, but most experts agree that the companies most successful at achieving an improved company culture: